Black. White.: Reception

-Criticism

 The show also received criticism from major media outlets.
 Robert Bianco of USA Today wrote:

 "The show is being sold on the race-switch trick, but tonight's premiere is built around a far more mundane stunt: putting people you know won't get along into close-quarter situations designed to exacerbate the inevitable conflicts.
 If you think there's any chance that the two men, Brian and Bruno, weren't cast specifically to clash, or that the producers aren't playing up every conflict, you've never seen a reality show."

 "Black.
 White. is based on two false premises, one more pernicious than the other: that you can understand someone of a different race simply by putting on makeup, and that you need that kind of understanding in order to treat people as the law and morality require."

 Lee Siegel of The New Republic commented:

 "'Black.
 White.' is not a provocative study in secret prejudice, followed by growth and awakening.
 It's a reinforcement of the stereotypes the show claims it wants to examine and expose."